ItsAfjal-Developer/Landing-Page---Honor-Watch/README.md

-# Landing Page - Honor Watch - Element Series
+# Landing Page - Honor Watch
 An Elegant and Responsive Landing Page for the **Honor Watch - Element Series**, Showcasing a premium Smartwatch Product with both **Dark Mode** and **Light Mode** Options.
 Designed for Modern Web Aesthetics and Product Display, this Page emphasizes Clarity, Usability and Visual Appeal.